 However, demonstrating the existence of AMPs can be an extremely difficult task for COFECE in an investigation.
 To start an investigation, COFECE or the IFT is required to obtain sufficient evidence to generate a probable cause of investigation that triggers the formal process.
 This information can be generated by the authority itself, provided by a complainant or an applicant of the leniency programme, or given by the Executive Branch of the government.

 The complainants or leniency programme applicants are required to provide sufficient evidence to convince the authority to initiate an investigation.
-Generally, the information they will most likely refer to include, among other things, the following:
+Generally, the information they will most likely refer to includes, among other things:

 - testimonies from third parties that may be affected by the agreement;